enisdenjo/slides/slides/unleash-the-power-of-federation-with-hive-gateway.md

 - In practice it looks something like this
 - Here you can see multiple gateway instances all connected via NATS
 - where any service can publish events to the message broker
-- They dont even have to be subgraphs!
+- They don't even have to be subgraphs!
 - All connected clients get real-time updates regardless of which gateway they're connected to
 - This scales horizontally unlike traditional WebSocket or SSE subscriptions to subgraphs
 - The beauty of EDFS is that it decouples the subscription source from the subscription consumers